The following problems are known and have a very high priority to get fixed:

 (9223372036854775807) for anything else than bit fields!

-and TEXT
+BLOB and TEXT columns, automatically

 have all trailing spaces removed when retrieved.
-For CHAR
+For CHAR types this

 is okay, and may be regarded as a feature according to ANSI SQL92.
 The bug is

-columns are treated the same way.
+that in MySQL, VARCHAR columns are treated the same way.

-columns in one table.
+ENUM and SET columns in one table.

-re-directs all messages from mysqld
+safe_mysqld re-directs all messages from mysqld to the

-log.
+mysqld log.
 One problem with this is that if you execute

-to close and reopen the log,
+mysqladmin refresh to close and reopen the log,

-are still redirected to the old log.
+stdout and stderr are still redirected to the old log.

-extensively, you should edit safe_mysqld
+If you use --log extensively, you should edit safe_mysqld to

 log to `'hostname'.err' instead of `'hostname'.log' so you can